[Major revision–posted 12/4/18 (replaces 9/25/15 edition)]

 (j) Regularly evaluating departmental operations, staff, programs, academic support services, and activities to ensure all areas are effectively achieving established goals and objectives; and

-The University Counsel manages, supervises, and directs the following areas and activities:
+The Chief Compliance and Security Officer manages, supervises, and directs the following areas and activities:

 (a) Legal counsel to the President and university community;